Updated Feb. 24, 2023

 What is CBN?

-CBN is more of a unique cannabinoid than most though, mainly because it’s a by-product of THC oxidation, meaning that as THC is exposed to heat, light, and air it breaks down into CBN.
+CBN is more of a unique cannabinoid than most though, mainly because it’s a by-product of delta-9 THC oxidation.

 What’s the Difference Between CBN and CBD?